farzadghanei/fishion/README.rst

 existing open shells and new ones, until the session is changed again.

-Using sessions not only helps to customize the shell settings/UI per context, but also is an easy way to do such customizations for other commands run by the shell (for example via environment variables).
+Using sessions not only helps to customize the shell settings/UI per context, but also is an easy way to do such customization for other commands run by the shell (for example via environment variables).

 Session names can be any arbitrary value, but should only contain alphanumeric characters.